310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kaoru %}
-Haha, I see.
+Ohh, I see.
 Mikejima-kun has peculiar taste, doesn’t he?
 It feels like he’s always involving himself with the strange kids.
 {% endbubble %}

 {% bubble Kanata v2 %}